kyockers/yockers-flexbox/README.md

 # yockers-flexbox

-A single-page Flexbox layout showcase that demonstrates three common patterns — nav bar, centered hero, and responsive card row — using HTML and an external CSS stylesheet
+A single-page Flexbox layout showcasing:
+  Section 1.
+Navigation Bar with Brandmark
+  Section 2.
+Centered Hero
+  Section 3.
+Responsive Card Row

+Developed by Kimberley Yopckers using HTML and external CSS stylesheet.
+Code in Section 3: Responsive Card Row Code is based on the Mobile Stack preset from Visual Playground's Flexbox lab, and edited by me.